 In mid-2016, I became Information Security Manager and began building the global Enterprise Security team.
 We planned to build a team of Security Analysts and Engineers to establish security policies and procedures, manage security incidents, implement a secure software development life cycle, raise security awareness, improve security monitoring, manage vulnerabilities, and ensure compliance with security frameworks.
 A senior leadership change and subsequent budget constraints, however, meant working toward those goals with very limited resources.

 I left Protolabs in November 2018, as personal circumstances meant that we needed to be closer to family in County Down, Northern Ireland.
-Now I'm working to establish Computer Help Northern Ireland, to provide mobile computer support in County Down.
+After spending a few years running Computer Help Northern Ireland and working as a DevOps Manager at Proofpoint, I'm now managing a software team at Farmvet Systems in Moneymore.